simplicitesoftware/documentation/docs/docs/compatibility.md

 Custom deployments
 ------------------

-It is still possible, although highly **discouraged**, to deploy Simplicité on custom IaaS infrastructures or even on premises servers.
+It is still possible, although **discouraged**, to deploy Simplicité manually without using our Docker images.
 In such a case you need to verify that your technical platform complies with the following recommendations.

 ### Introduction